 Summary:

 Thinking about buying a new Electric Vehicle (EV) or installing your own EV charger at home?
-Ford is offering to help you get in the driver’s seat by making it easier for you to upgrade and save money on a home charger at the same time.
+Ford’s “Power Promise” program can still help you get in the driver’s seat without having to rely on public chargers here in the Bay Area.

 A woman in California plugs in her electric vehicle after arriving home.